Woman Thou Art Loosed: Plot

-One day, Michelle leaves to go to Revival.
-After arriving, she sees Reggie has accompanied Cassey to the service.
-Reggie claims he is there to apologize to the Lord for his sins, and as he tries to apologize and comes toward Michelle for a hug of sorrow, Michelle (who is very enraged) recalling the abuse and only seeing her attacker trying to come for her again, shoots him with the handgun.
-We cut back to present day where it is revealed that Michelle is actually serving a death sentence for his murder.
-She admits to the Bishop that what she did was wrong, and asks the Bishop to tell her mother that she loves her, despite everything that has happened.
-The Bishop tells Michelle that he has been praying for her, and he says that she will be alright before he leaves.
+On the last night of the revival, Michelle arrives at West Angeles to discover Reggie there with Cassey.
+Reggie claims he is there to ask God for forgiveness, and as he tries to apologize to Michelle and approach her for a hug during altar call, an enraged Michelle shoots and kills him at the altar with the gun Nicole gave her.
+We cut back to present day where it is revealed that Michelle is on death row for Reggie's murder.
+She tells Bishop Jakes that what she did was wrong and asks him to tell Cassey that she loves her, despite everything that has happened.
+Bishop Jakes tells Michelle that he has been praying for her, and he says that she will be alright before he leaves.
 Throughout the film, when the flashbacks are cut back to present day, we see Michelle designing a small wooden house out of popsicle sticks.
 This house is a representation of Michelle as an individual.
-She initially questions putting a window on the house, but the Bishop gives her the symbolic nature of the window as an opportunity.
-The Bishop then questions where the door is, although Michelle had not placed one.
-After the Bishop's departure, it is shown in a new present day that Michelle's cell is now empty.
-This is to imply that Michelle's death sentence had been carried out.
-However, the film ends with a shot in the cell of the house, which now has a door is now on it as well.
+She initially questions putting a window on the house, but Bishop Jakes gives her the symbolic nature of the window as an opportunity.
+Bishop Jakes then questions where the door is, although Michelle had not placed one.
+After his departure, it is shown in a new present day that Michelle's cell is now empty, implying that Michelle has been executed.
+However, the film ends with a shot in the cell of the house, which now has a door.
 The film's end credits state that although Michelle was a fictional character, this type of story does actually happen, and the website womanthouartloosed.com is displayed.